ome/devspace/README.md

 ## Deploy on OpenStack

-For that section, you will need to have an account on [OME OpenStack](https://pony.openmicroscopy.org).
+The following instructions explain how to deploy a devspace on OpenStack.
-Please use the sysadmin slack channel to request an account.
+First, you will need to have an account on [OME OpenStack](https://pony.openmicroscopy.org).

 Generate an ``openrc``file: